soumyabrataroy/Analytics_Vidya_DataHour_with_Soumyabrata/Data Hour on Machine Learning Model Development./REDME.md

 3. Understanding importance of different machine learning models and feature importance<br>

 ## Here is the recording of the session: https://www.youtube.com/watch?v=woBMeIdXBvg&t=1s
+## Myntra dataset used for the project: https://www.kaggle.com/datasets/manishmathias/myntra-fashion-dataset